AndromedaTechnology/shopify-syncer-luceed/readme.md

 ## Shopify Requirements

-- Required: E-mail on checkout (email needs to be part of every ShopifyOrder)
+- Optional: E-mail on checkout (email doesn't need to be part of every ShopifyOrder, as some plans hide it - then add to default User, to change manually in Luceed)
-- Required: Phone on checkout (phone needs to be part of every ShopifyOrder)
+- Optional: Phone on checkout (phone doesn't need to be part of every ShopifyOrder, as some plans hide it - then add to default User, to change manually in Luceed)

 ## Production requirements